stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 payment operations between the escrow accounts would exceed any limits either account has on making a payment, due to liabilities, or would exceed limits on the receiving account, such as a trustline limit.
-Participants must ensure that the payments they sign for a receivable by the escrow accounts.
+Participants must ensure that the payments they sign for are receivable by the escrow accounts.

 ## Limitations